Barito Kuala Regency

 Barito Kuala Regency is one of the regencies (kabupaten) in the Indonesian province of South Kalimantan.
-It is situated in the southwest of the province, bordering Central Kalimantan province to its immediate west and separated from Banjarmasin city to its east by the lower reaches of the Barito River.
-The regency's land area is 2,425.83 km^{2}, and the population was 276,147 at the 2010 Census and 313,021 at the 2020 Census; the official estimate (as at mid 2024) was 329,799 (comprising 167,086 males and 162,713 females).
-The capital is the town of Marabahan.
+It is situated in the southwest of the province, bordering Central Kalimantan province to its immediate west and separated from Banjarmasin city and other regencies of the province to its east by the lower reaches of the Barito River.
+The regency's land area is 2,425.83 km^{2}, and the population was 276,147 at the 2010 Census and 313,021 at the 2020 Census; the official estimate (as at mid 2025) was 334,958 (comprising 169,297 males and 164,998 females).
+The capital is the town of Marabahan Kota.

 Administrative districts

-The Regency is divided into seventeen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and 2120 Census, together with the official estimates for mid 2024.
+The Regency is divided into seventeen districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and 2120 Census, together with the official estimates for mid 2025.
 The three most southern (Tabunganen, Tamban and Mekarsari) and the nine more geographically central of the districts lie within the official Banjarmasin metropolitan area; the other five districts (Barambai, Bakumpai, Marabahan, Tabukan and Kuripan) lie to the north outside the metropolitan area.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 195 rural desa and 6 urban kelurahan), and its postal codes.